vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 - Dojo stories.
 No precise exceptions.
 No step-by-step debugger.
 No compiler.
 No pre-silicon emulator.
 And all these and more led to the failure of Dojo.
   - The importance of building the entire software stack BEFORE tapeout is so essential.
 AMD can't do this.
 Nearly all SW dev only happens after the silicon is back and brought up.
 The internal uarch is a total mess.
   - NVIDIA does this all the time.
 They have a robust chip emulator.
 Firmware and drivers are nailed down before the silicon is back and it's running full workloads on the power up day.
-- What GPU markets exist?
-1. Gaming 2.
-HPC / Workstation applications 3.
-Training 4.
-Inference
-  - How does the AMD programming model allow them to capture each one?
-In the current form, it doesn't.

 - https://x.com/SemiAnalysis_/status/1980840184905158712